 6. Complaints.
 You may complain to us or the Secretary of Health and Human Services if you believe your privacy rights have been violated.
 You may file a complaint with us by notifying our

 Privacy Officer.
 All complaints must be in writing.
 We will not retaliate against you for filing a complaint.

 7. Contact Information.
 If you have any questions about this Notice, or if you want to object to or complain about any use or disclosure or exercise any right as explained above please contact the Privacy Officer at (208) 236-9609

 1151 Hospital Way, Bldg.
 F

 Pocatello, Idaho 83201

-Pocatello Children’s Clinic does not discriminate on the basis of race, color, national origin, sex, age, or disability in its health programs.
+Pocatello Children’s Clinic does not discriminate on the basis of race, color, national origin, sex, age, or disability in its health programs and activities.